 Fourth, Enbridge has sufficiently demonstrated that no existing party to the action will adequately represent its interests.
 The D.C.
 Circuit has described this last requirement as "not onerous," Fund for Animals, 322 F.3d at 735 (internal citations and quotation marks omitted), and has "often concluded that governmental entities do not adequately represent the interests of aspiring intervenors."
 Crossroads, 788 F.3d at 314 (quoting Fund for Animals, 322 F.3d at 736).
-The Court agrees that Enbridge has interests in this action distinct from Defendant, and that Defendant does not adequately represent Enbridge's interests.
-Although Enbridge and Defendant may share an interest in upholding the Permit, Enbridge correctly points out that Defendant "does not have any particular stake in preserving Enbridge's approvals or protecting Enbridge's interests in the Permit."
-Mot. to Intervene at 14-15 (emphasis added).
-Rather, Defendant "will be focused on defending its permitting policies and procedures."
-Id. at 14; see also Forest Cnty.
+The Court agrees that Enbridge has interests in this action distinct from the Corps, and that the Corps does not adequately represent Enbridge's interests.
+Although Enbridge and the Corps may share an interest in upholding the permits, the Corps does not have any particular stake in preserving Enbridge's approvals or protecting Enbridge's interests in doing so.
+Rather, the Corps "will be focused on defending its permitting policies and procedures."
+Mot. to Intervene at 6; see also Forest Cnty.
 Potawatomi Cmty. v.
 United States, 317 F.R.D.
 6, 15 (D.D.C.
 2016) (noting that the federal government "represents the public interest of its citizens" and "would be shirking its duty were it to advance [a] narrower interest at the expense of its representation of the general public interest") (internal citations and quotation marks omitted).
 The Court finds that Enbridge's rationale satisfies the "not onerous" burden of Rule 24(a)'s final prong.